larribas/ulog-php-producer/README.md

-# PHP ULog Client
+# ULog PHP Producer

-This is a PHP client for [ULog](https://github.com/socialpoint/ulog) that focuses on producing events and sending them to ULog.
+This is a PHP library for [ULog](https://github.com/socialpoint/ulog) that focuses on producing events and sending them to ULog.

 This project's goal is to provide a straightforward interface so that PHP applications can easily append events to a ULog enterprise log